 Can you name the world’s most delicious food?
 Based on 35,000 objective votes done by CNN poll and my subjective opinion as a proud Indonesian, it’s BEEF RENDANG!
 You will know that incredibly proud feeling when your country got acknowledged worldwide for its (and my) favorite dish, you feel like screenshot-ing your screen, print the article, and hang it on your wall.
 Beef Rendang the world’s most delicious food is classic Indonesian culture.
+Rendang is considered a “dry” curry, which means the sauce is simmered down to a minimum.
+Because it is so distilled, the sauce sticks to the meat, making this dish one of the most flavorful.

 Another fun fact, Rendang is loved by all ethnics in Indonesia, especially Padangnese who invented the dish (obviously – rolled eyes).
 Everywhere around Indonesia, you can find Padang-inspired Indonesian restaurant and Rendang is readily available for order.
-If you happen to stop by Jakarta and going for a photo-hunting quest in Kota Tua, I’d recommend you to try Beef Rendang at Padang Merdeka.
+If you happen to stop by Jakarta and going for a photo-hunting quest in Kota Tua, I’d recommend you to try Beef Rendang from Indonesia at Padang Merdeka.

 By the way, here’s some tips for you when travelling to Kota Tua: